Creating Tags in Cintoo

 • metadata

-6. Click Create to save the Tag List.
+6. Click Create to save Tag List.

 Create a Tag

-If there are no Tag Lists displayed in the Tag Explorer, see Create a Tag List section above.
+If there are no Tag Lists displayed in Tag Explorer, see Create a Tag List section above.

-3. Click Show (check box) to toggle on the Tag List visibility.
-Clicking on Show will ensure display the tags for this list in the 3D View but it does not mean that you have selected this list of tags.
-Both clicks (select Tag List + Show) are mandatory.
+3. Click Show (check box) to toggle on Tag List visibility.
+Clicking on Show will ensure display the tags for this list in 3D View, but it does not mean that this tag list is selected.

-6. The Create tag dialogue will appear on the right side of the screen.
+6. Create tag dialogue will appear on the right side of the screen.
 Make sure the correct Tag List is indicated at the top.

-7. Fill in the ID and Description fields.
+7. Fill in ID and Description fields.

 Adding additional bounding boxes converts a simple tag into a complex tag, which changes the icon.
 More information on complex tags could be found here: Tag Explorer.